AutoBridgeSystems/codex/sdk/typescript/README.md

 ### Attaching images

 Provide structured input entries when you need to include images alongside text.
-Text entries are concatenated into the final prompt while image entries are passed to the Codex CLI via `--image`.
+Text entries are concatenated into the final prompt while image entries are passed to the Adom CLI via `--image`.

 ```typescript
 const turn = await thread.run([